sudorook/fishy-lite/README.md

 2. Non-git prompts (RVM, NVM, Mercurial, etc.)

 The theme also combines all the relevant oh-my-zsh lib/ files into a single one.
-That, along with the excluses, speed up zsh load times from unbearable (default oh-my-zsh) to tolerable on underpowered hardware, such as SoC devices, very old computers, etc.
+That, along with the exclusions, speeds up zsh load times from unbearable (default oh-my-zsh) to tolerable on underpowered hardware, such as SoC devices, very old computers, etc.